jhunt/hash/README.md

-SDBM/32 has pretty dismal performance (75th percentile is no better than ~200ns/op and can get as high as ~300ns/op) compared to all the others, so let's drop it so that we can see more
+SDBM/32 has pretty dismal performance (75th percentile is no better than ~200ns/op and can get as high as ~300ns/op) compared to all the others.
+If we drop the worst three (sdbm/32, lookup3/32, and jenkins1/32), we can see more nuance between the top performers:
-nuance:

 ![Box Plot of Execution Times (without SDBM)](viz/ns/fast.png)